champness/champness.github.io/_posts/2019-08-23-dry-up-your-doubles.md

 }
 ```

-We’d like to test not only the happy path, in which we process a slice of several results, but also the error case, and the case in which we get an empty slice.
-Pursuing the DI approach, we already factored out Util as a central object and injection site, and created an interface to represent the datastore and encapsulate calls on the real collaborator, so that we can use test doubles to simulate the desired behavior for each test case.
-For the happy path, we might write:
+We’d like to test not only the happy path, in which we process a slice of several results, but also the error case, and
+the case in which we get an empty slice.
+Pursuing the DI approach, we already factored out `Server` as a central object
+and injection site, and created an interface to represent the datastore and encapsulate calls on the real collaborator,
+so that we can use test doubles to simulate the desired behavior for each test case.
+For the happy path, we might
+write:

 ```go
 type fakeHappyPathDatastore struct {}